yankh764/rsync-helper/README.md

 3. Each program name in the ```Commands``` can consists of maximum 200 characters
 and each one of its argument has a buffer for maximum 150 bytes.
 4. Since the program is going to be executed using a non-root user the ```DirsToClean```
 section has a limitation of deleting only the directories that the user is permited to delete.
-5. The program can't be executed with root privileges for security concerns.
-But you can always
-execute any command with root privileges using this program by adding it to the ```Commands```
-section and prepending ```sudo``` to it.
 6. The ```Commands``` section has another limitation.
 You can't use in it any connector operator
 such as ```&```, ```|``` and all redirection operators.